craftingcity/The-Known-World/World Notes/Prime Material - Alaturmen/Nations/Lands of Tetrimoc/Local Lore/Tetrimoc's Journal.md

 A people from a far land came to me.
 They spoke of [[Arthur Simonson|a king]].
 I spoke of my power.
 More communication to ensue.
 I do not wish to speak to these people.
 Perhaps I will make my people do this work instead.
 Not yet, this still requires my attention.

 #### Year 76
 I spoke with many of the peoples in recency.
 Annoying, but fruitful.
 We brokered for many seasons.
 I brought with me a band of mine, representing the whole of my flock.
 We spoke of peace, teamwork, growth.
 A fine trade; stay out of my scales and I will not smite you.
 The other representative peoples agreed.
-They will build [[Coalition City|a city]] in this honor.
+They will build [[World Notes/Prime Material - Alaturmen/World Wide Happenings 1/Coalition City/Coalition City|a city]] in this honor.
 I will make this my people's work.

 #### Year 88
 A group of people, [[The Grey Ordeal]], came to me seeking aid.
 They have interrupted an important slumber.
 They speak of a tussle with a [[The Invasion of Orcus|grand demon prince]].
 One was of my flock.
 I granted him this boon.
 Many of my items were distributed, and they will be returned in fold, a share of the spoils of war, and my claw in this story.